fbpx

 Itinerary

-Get acquainted with our beautiful home base.
-Meet your Captain and everyone on your program.
-You have your first boat meeting over delicious chicken, rice and slaw to set the course for the rest of your adventures to come.
+Get acquainted with our beautiful home base at Hodges Creek Marina, and meet your Captain and everyone on your program.
+You’ll have your first boat meeting over delicious chicken, rice and slaw to set the course for the rest of your coming adventures.
+Start to unpack and get settled into your new home for the next couple of weeks!

 As the adventures begin and you experience your first sail, the boat will really start to feel like home.
 The first few days are full of snorkeling and building lasting relationships with your fellow crewmates.
-If you are signed up to earn your PADI Open Water Diver certification, you’ll begin your dive education.
+If you are signed up to earn a PADI Open Water Diver certification, you’ll begin your dive education.
+You will get out on the tube with your new crewmates and work together to make baked penne for dinner.

-The Foxtrot program is dedicated to enjoying our time on and in the ocean, learning about it and doing our part to protect it!
-In addition to spotting, tagging, and recording data on the endangered sea turtle species of the BVI, you can try wakeboarding or stand up paddle boarding between snorkels and dives.
+The Foxtrot program is dedicated to enjoying your time on and in the ocean, learning about it and doing our part to protect it!
+In addition to spotting, tagging, and recording data on the endangered sea turtle species of the BVI, you can try wakeboarding or stand-up paddle boarding between snorkels and dives.
+At Anegada, your Captain will give a marine debris seminar and you and your crewmates will work together to tackle cleaning this remote island.

 Days 10-13

-The third week brings it all together as you approach Challenge Day, a day for you to show us what you have learned and take control of the boat.
-You’ll be well-rewarded for your efforts with a day to windsurf, water-ski, sail small boats, or just socialize on the beach at The Bitter End Yacht Club.
+The third week brings it all together as you approach Challenge Day, a day for you to show off what you have learned and take control of the boat.
+Your Captain and Mates will rely on you to wake them up and get the day started.
+They are just along for the ride as you and your crewmates take over the boat and sail to your next destination!
+You’ll be well-rewarded for your efforts with a day to windsurf, water-ski, sail small boats, or just socialize on the beach at Bitter End Yacht Club.

 Days 14-17